adobe/spectrum-css/.changeset/metal-fireants-switch.md

 "@spectrum-css/underlay": patch
 ---

-Spectrum 2 Standard Dialog Migration
+Spectrum 2 Dialog Migrations
+(standard and takeover)

-To separate itself from another component named "alert dialog," dialog was renamed to "standard dialog."
-The Divider component is no longer supported in S2 standard dialogs.
-Checkbox and text-only options are available in the footer content area.
-In addition, some new and updated tokens are in place to update the standard dialog corner rounding, font treatments, spacing/padding, and maximum/minimum widths.
-There were several missing elements of the standard dialog implemented, including optional header and footer content, hero/cover images, and supporting fullscreen layouts.
+This is the migration for both standard dialog and takeover dialog.
+The Divider component is no longer supported in S2 dialogs.
+In addition, some new and updated tokens are in place to update dialog corner rounding, font treatments, spacing/padding, and maximum/minimum widths.
+There were several new elements implemented as well, including optional header and footer content, hero/cover images, checkbox and text-only options in the footer content area.

+The `.spectrum-Dialog--small`, `.spectrum-Dialog--medium`, and `.spectrum-Dialog--large` sizing classes were deprecated and removed from the CSS in favor of the t-shirt sizes.
+Additionally, the spelling of the `.spectrum-Dialog--dismissable` class was corrected to `.spectrum-Dialog--dismissible`.

-Mod properties are either "new," have been renamed to reflect the "standard dialog" language, or were removed:
+Mod properties are either "new," have been renamed to reflect the respective dialog language, or were removed:

 _New Mods_
-`--mod-standard-dialog-heading-font-size`
-`--mod-standard-dialog-max-width`
-`--mod-standard-dialog-max-width-large`
-`--mod-standard-dialog-max-width-small`
-`--mod-standard-dialog-spacing-description-to-footer`
-`--mod-standard-dialog-spacing-edge-to-close-button`
 `--mod-standard-dialog-spacing-title-to-header-content`
-`--mod-standard-dialog-spacing-footer-to-button-group`
+`--mod-takeover-dialog-spacing-grid-padding`
+`--mod-takeover-dialog-spacing-header-gap`

 _Renamed Mods_
+`--mod-dialog-confirm-small-width` > `--mod-standard-dialog-max-width-small`
+`--mod-dialog-confirm-medium-width` > `--mod-standard-dialog-max-width`
+`--mod-dialog-confirm-large-width` > `--mod-standard-dialog-max-width-large`
 `--mod-dialog-confirm-border-radius` > `--mod-standard-dialog-border-radius`
 `--mod-dialog-confirm-description-text-size` > `--mod-standard-dialog-description-font-size`
 `--mod-dialog-confirm-description-text-line-height` > `--mod-standard-dialog-description-line-height`